AriFordsham/GHCWiki/hackathon.md

 - Ahn, Ki Yung, PSU.
 GHC user. intersted in better data-sturcture libraries with more generic and powerful interface, eliminating dictionary passing cost of class functions anywhere possible, GADTs.

 - Lyle Kopnicky (lyle AT rentrak DOT com), interested in learning more about compiling Haskell.
-- [ Lee Pike](http://www.cs.indiana.edu/~lepike/), interested in "Haskell on bare metal" and a lightweight/high-assurance RTS.
+- [ Lee Pike](http://www.cs.indiana.edu/~lepike/), Galois.
+Interested in "Haskell on bare metal" and a lightweight/high-assurance RTS.